Boone County, Arkansas: Government

 In state government, Boone County is represented by three members in the Arkansas House of Representatives and two in the Arkansas Senate.
 Arkansas House Districts 83, 98, and 99 cover parts of Boone County, as well as Arkansas Senate Districts 16 and 17.

-At the federal level, Boone County is part of Arkansas's third US congressional district, currently represented by Steve Womack.
+At the federal level, Boone County is part of Arkansas's 1st US congressional district, currently represented by Rick Crawford.

 Over the past few election cycles, Boone County has trended heavily towards the GOP.
-The last Democrat (as of 2020) to carry this county was Bill Clinton in 1992.
+The last Democrat (as of 2024) to carry this county was then-Governor Bill Clinton in 1992, by only a 34-vote plurality.